Skip to content

 Where we fund

-Grants issued through this programme will be awarded to projects where the majority of impact will be on the City of London Corporation’s green spaces and/or City of London gardens.
+Grants issued through this programme will be awarded to projects where the majority of impact will be on the City of London Corporation’s green spaces or Bunhill Fields Burial Ground.
 Please make sure that you meet the geographical eligibility criteria before applying.
-If you are unsure, please get in touch to confirm your eligibility.
+If you are unsure, please get in touch with the Central Funding and Charity Management Team (CFCMT) to confirm your eligibility.

 What we fund

-The Enjoying Green Spaces and Natural Environment funding scheme has been separated into four subthemes.
-Your project must address at least one of the following:
+The Enjoying Green Spaces and Natural Environment (EGS) funding scheme has been separated into five sub-themes.
+Funding will be awarded to organisations that address at least one of the first two sub-themes, and at least one of the remaining three sub-themes, on a project (and associated overheads) basis.

 • Connecting communities with their green spaces

-The projects should demonstrate positive outcomes for these newly connected communities and should demonstrate how they will support the groups to continue to visit the green spaces after the end of the project.
+The projects should demonstrate positive outcomes for these newly connected communities and should demonstrate how they will support the groups to continue to visit the green spaces.

-• Improving mental health through the use of green spaces
+• Improving wellbeing through the use of green spaces

 Good mental health lies at the heart of wellbeing and quality of life, and of effective functioning for both individuals and communities.
-The activities supported through this sub-theme should support programmes which encourage contact with the City Corporation's green spaces as an addition to treatment options within mental health.
+The projects supported through this sub-theme should encourage contact with the City Corporation's green spaces as an addition to treatment options within mental health.

 Your organisation must be one of the following: